kintail/input-widget/README.md

 # What is it?

 This library attempts to make it easier to use the basic HTML input widgets: checkboxes, radio buttons, line edits, combo boxes, and sliders.
+This is done in such a way that it is easy to create your own input widgets for more complex types.

+# How do I use it?

 Every function in the library accepts as input the current value to be displayed, and returns as output a fragment of HTML that produces newly